WPP Interim Results 2010

 Branding and Identity, Healthcare and Specialist Communications

-The Group’s branding and identity, healthcare and specialist communications (including direct, internet and interactive) constant currency revenues fell by 4.5%, with like-for-like revenues down 6.9%.
-This service sector showed relative improvement in the second quarter, primarily as a result of improvements in the Group’s healthcare businesses in the United States.
-Reported operating margins were down by 5.1 margin points to 5.5%.
+The Group's branding and identity, healthcare and specialist communications (including direct, digital and interactive) constant currency revenues grew by 2.1%, with like-for-like revenues up 1.8%.
+This service sector showed a strong recovery in reported operating margins, particularly in the direct, digital and interactive and branding and identity businesses, up 3.9 margin points to 9.4%.

 Cash Flow and Balance Sheet

 A summary of the Group's unaudited cash flow statement and balance sheet and notes as at 30 June 2009 are provided in Appendix 1.